Hi, I’m Mary Beth, and I work for the IRS.

 If you expect to owe at least a thousand dollars, you may need to make estimated tax payments.

-So, if you have income from anywhere that doesn't withhold tax for you, it's a good idea to see if estimated taxes apply to your situation.
+So, if you have taxable income from any payer that doesn't withhold tax for you, check to see if estimated taxes apply in your situation.

 Go to irs.gov/payasyougo to determine if you need to set up quarterly estimated tax payments or to consider increasing your withholding if you have an employer.